 What is an Awake Window?

-At this stage your baby is still too young to have a predictable routine by you can still seek a gentle rhythm.
-Their awake cycle will be between 1hr 15mins – 1hr 30mins including the feed.
+At this stage, your baby is still too young to have a predictable routine but you can still seek a gentle rhythm.
+Their awake cycle will be between 1hr 15mins – 1hr 30mins, including the feed.

 A lot of people think their baby will magically start sleeping once they start solids – but that isn’t always the case.
 Understanding how day sleeps can impact nights is key!
 Their awake window will be around 1hr 45min – 2hrs.